 The first thing I learned in Yokohama was to drop my Kansai accent and start talking like the Kanto children around me.

-One of the next things I learned was that we lived atop a giant Jōmon midden.
+One of the next things I was taught was that we lived atop a giant Jōmon midden.
 A midden is the kitchen scrap-heap of an archaeological site.
 Like the famous Tells of Middle Eastern archaeology, kitchen middens can grow to enormous proportions over the millennia as humans live near or on top of their growing garbage heap.
 Shell middens specifically include shellfish remains, but in Japan the term 貝塚 (kaizuka) is used as a general term for various types of archaeological middens, regardless of any evidence of actual shellfish processing at the site.
+Since the 1980s, archaeologists have clarified that our neighborhood sat on an upland terrace overlooking the Onda River valley — part of the larger Nagatsuta–Wakabadai Jōmon settlement complex, where overlapping habitation layers and midden deposits have surfaced for decades.

 The Jōmon period (縄文時代) began about 16,000 years ago and lasted until the beginning of the Yayoi period (弥生時代) in about 300 BCE, with the introduction of rice-based agriculture.
 The Jōmon people made some of the earliest pottery in the world, but despite their sedentary lifestyle in villages and their intensive use of earthenware (土器), they were a predominantly pre-agricultural society of hunter-gatherers.
 Thus, the Jōmon period is considered transitional between the Paleolithic in Japan (旧石器時代) and the Iron Age Yayoi with their bronze bells, iron swords, and rice paddies.

-Starting around 2,300 years ago, the Yayoi culture and the later Yamato culture steadily replaced the Jōmon culture, until the Ainu people alive in Hokkaido today remain the last descendants of Japan’s original Jōmon.
+Starting around 2,300 years ago, the Yayoi culture and the later Yamato culture steadily replaced the Jōmon culture.
+The Ainu people of Hokkaido preserve the highest proportion of Jōmon ancestry today, though genetic traces of these ancient islanders persist across all modern Japanese populations.
 With the colonization of Hokkaido following the Meiji Restoration in 1868, the invasion of the Yamato people across the islands of the Japanese archipelago was finally complete after more than two thousand years.

 As I learned myself while attending Japanese elementary school in Yokohama, every Japanese child learns key archaeological details about the Jōmon period.
 Crafted without a wheel using coiled clay and fired in an open bonfire at fairly low temperatures, Jōmon potters often applied designs to their earthenware by pressing or rolling twine onto the wet clay.
 This is where the archaeological period gets its name: “Jōmon” means “rope-marked”.

 Archaeological sites are so common in the densely populated country that some go unexcavated.
 Near my home in Yokohama, modern machines with their ever-deeper plowing turned up more and more Jōmon potsherds in each furrow.
-Nearly every weekend for three years, I scoured the fields for these potsherds, hauling home plastic shopping bags full of broken pieces pressed with the classic, rope-marked pattern of pottery from the Early Jōmon phase (between 6,000 and 4,500 years ago).
+Nearly every weekend for three years, I scoured the fields for these potsherds, hauling home plastic shopping bags full of broken pieces pressed with the classic, rope-marked pattern of pottery from the Early Jōmon phase (roughly 4,500–3,500 BCE).

 A few years after we moved away from Yokohama, on a day when I must have felt particularly bored or lonely, I went through one of my boxes of sherds and managed to assemble a larger section from 6 different pieces.
 The hours I spent trying to fit potsherds together indicate just how seriously I took my future as an archaeologist.